 Scientists have found that some food groups are more likely to cause inflammation.
 Look at these foods to see if keto is likely to reduce inflammation by its restrictive nature.

-Refined carbohydrates, including sweets, bread, pasta, and cakes, may all encourage inflammatory gut bacteria growth.
+Refined carbohydrates, including sweets, bread, pasta, and cakes, may encourage the growth of inflammatory gut bacteria.
 This can increase your risk of both obesity and inflammatory bowel disease.6 As keto dictates that minimal carbohydrates are eaten, this may help to reduce inflammation levels.

 A diet that is high in sugar can lead to increased inflammation.
 Scientists have found that high sugar levels can cause inflammation within the blood vessels, increasing heart disease risk.
 Drinking regular soda, which is high in sugar, can increase levels of uric acid.
 This can lead to gout, a painful form of inflammatory arthritis.6 As sugar is best avoided on keto, inflammatory risk may also be reduced.

 Intake of certain fruits and vegetables is limited when following keto as some contain high levels of carbohydrate.
 There is evidence that some vegetable oils promote inflammation due to their high omega-6 fatty acid content.6 Avoiding these as part of keto may therefore be of benefit.

 Is keto anti-inflammatory?
 Following keto can lead to successful weight loss and lowering of blood sugars for those who can stick to the diet.
 There is also early evidence that it may reduce inflammation as a result of eliminating causative food groups and through more complex biological mechanisms.
 However, further long-term studies are required for more conclusive results.

 We couldn’t leave you hanging without any keto recipes to get you started.